CLINICAL PRACTICE IN MENTAL HEALTH 2

-In this subject, students will examine diagnostic classifications and formulations used in psychiatry.
-Students will be able to recognise and compare frameworks and models in mental health practice, including the principles of trauma informed care in service delivery.
+In this subject, you will examine diagnostic classifications and formulations used in psychiatry.
+You will be able to recognise and compare frameworks and models in mental health practice, including the principles of trauma informed care in service delivery.
 This subject will enable students to critically evaluate outcome measures and operational legislation and protocols in mental health.
-Students will examine evidence-based practice, mental health promotion and the prevention and early detection of mental illness.
+You will examine evidence-based practice, mental health promotion and the prevention and early detection of mental illness.
 This subject enables students to develop critical thinking, problem solving, and effective communication skills for ethically oriented professional practice.
-Students will be able to make high level independent judgements; plan, implement and evaluate mental health practice and function effectively as a member of a multidisciplinary team.
+You will be able to make high level independent judgements; plan, implement and evaluate mental health practice and function effectively as a member of a multidisciplinary team.
 The subject is delivered via a flexible online mode comprising learning modules via LMS and supported by clinical practicum.

 SchoolLa Trobe Rural Health School

 Subject year levelYear Level 5 - Masters